SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/tutorial/modelOrderReduction.md

 We can now execute one of the reduction we choose with all these parameters

 ## Execution <a name="Execution"></a>
-***

 ### Initialization

-The execution is done with an object from the class *[ReduceModel](https://modelorderreduction.readthedocs.io/en/latest/_autosummary/_autosummary/_autosummary/mor.reduction.reduceModel.ReduceModel.html#mor.reduction.reduceModel.ReduceModel)*. we initialize it with all the previous argument either for the Diamond or Starfish example
+The execution is done with an object from the class {py:class}`.ReduceModel`. we initialize it with all the previous argument either for the Diamond or Starfish example